itzjoordi/ng-gantt-scheduler/README.md

 ## Example

-You can check an example on the [Stackblitz](https://stackblitz.com/edit/stackblitz-starters-ehwvkj?file=src%2Fapp%2Fapp.component.html).
+You can check an example on [Stackblitz](https://stackblitz.com/edit/gantt-scheduler).

 ## Help

-To get more help on Angular Gantt Schedule contact me.
+To get more help on Angular Gantt Schedule contact us.